Keyboard shortcuts

 The Universality of the Weak Charge

-One of the most powerful discoveries in particle physics is that the "weak charge" (the coupling constant image62) is the same for all generations.5 This is known as "Weak Universality".6 Whether it is a muon decaying or a charm quark transitioning, the fundamental strength of the image27 boson's "handshake" with the particle is identical.6 The only reason some decays seem slower or less likely is due to the "mismatch" in the mixing matrices (CKM for quarks) or the phase space available due to mass differences.6
+One of the most powerful discoveries in particle physics is that the "weak charge" (the coupling constant This is known as "Weak Universality".6 Whether it is a muon decaying or a charm quark transitioning, the fundamental strength of the The only reason some decays seem slower or less likely is due to the "mismatch" in the mixing matrices (CKM for quarks) or the phase space available due to mass differences.6

 Hierarchy of Decay Likelihoods